 Coron Dive Sites

 Coron has been described as one of the best spots in the World for Wreck diving!
-On the 24th of September 1944, 24 Japanese Ships were sunk by an American Air raid.
+On the 24th of September 1944, a fleet Japanese Ships were sunk by an American Air raid.
 12 wrecks have been discovered up to now.
 The shipwrecks are very well preserved and are all located in quite shallow water, perfect for recreational diving.
-However to dive here it is best to be at least Advanced Open Water to fully enjoy the Coron Dive Sites and wrecks, as some dives can be quite challenging.
+However to dive here it is best to be at least Advanced Open Water to fully enjoy all of the Coron Dive Sites and wrecks, as some dives can be quite challenging, but there are still several wrecks with the ability of open water certified divers.

 Most of the wrecks in the Coron dive sites are really big (up to 160 m!) and require more than one dive if you want to explore the entire ship.
 There are also boundless possibilities of penetration and even very deep penetration (especially on the Taiei Maru and the Akitsushima) for the most experienced divers!